Forgiving Dr. Mengele

-Forgiving Dr. Mengele is a 2006 documentary film about Eva Mozes Kor, a survivor of the Holocaust, and Dr. Josef Mengele and his staff, who experimented on her and her twin sister Miriam Mozes, as well as approximately 1,400 other twin pairs.
+Forgiving Dr. Mengele is a 2006 documentary film about Eva Mozes Kor, a survivor of the Holocaust, and Dr. Josef Mengele and his staff, who experimented on her and her twin sister Miriam Mozes.
 The documentary was directed by Bob Hercules and Cheri Pugh, who also served as producers.
 They followed Kor for over four years, chronicling her story, including her pilgrimage to Israel.

 Forgiving Dr. Mengele premiered at the Gene Siskel Film Center in Chicago, Illinois, on February 24, 2006.
 It was scheduled to play for a week, and then travel to other cities in the US.
 The film is distributed by First Run Features, which handles independent films and documentaries.